 Debt – In August 2020, the FASB issued ASU 2020-06, “Debt – Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging – Contracts in Entity’s Own Equity (Subtopic 815-40).”
 ASU 2020-06 simplifies the accounting for certain convertible instruments, amends guidance on derivative scope exceptions for contracts in an entity’s own equity and modifies the guidance on diluted earnings per share calculations as a result of these changes.
 ASU 2020-06 will take effect for public entities for annual reporting periods beginning after December 15, 2021, and interim periods with those fiscal years.
 As permitted by the standard, the Company has elected to early adopt this standard in January of 2021 with no impact upon adoption.

 Recently issued accounting pronouncements –

-Credit Losses – In June 2016, the Financial Accounting Standards Board (the “FASB”) issued ASU No. 2016-13, “Financial Instruments—Credit Losses (Topic 326).”
+Credit Losses – In June 2016, the FASB issued ASU 2016-13, “Financial Instruments—Credit Losses (Topic 326).”
 The standard introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses and will apply to trade receivables.
 The new guidance will be effective for the Company’s annual and interim periods beginning after December 15, 2022.
-The Company is currently evaluating the impact of the adoption of the standard on the condensed consolidated financial statements.
+The Company is currently evaluating the impact of the adoption of the standard on the consolidated financial statements.